 Review the Prometric Licensing Information Handbook for more comprehensive information on the exam.

 Where should my application materials be submitted?

+You can apply for your New Mexico independent adjuster license on NIPR’s website.
+Take note that all required application materials, including the license fee, must be received within one year of passing the adjuster exam.
 The application reviewal process can take about 10 business days, as long as your background check doesn’t require supplemental documentation.
-You’ll receive a NPN, which will be utilized when you obtain your independent adjuster bond.
+You’ll receive an NPN, which will be utilized when you obtain your independent adjuster bond.

 Have more questions about getting a New Mexico independent adjuster license?

 Check out our bond page for a list of resources containing more information on getting a New Mexico independent adjuster license.
 If your question isn’t answered there, you can reach out to the New Mexico Producer Licensing Bureau at (855) 427-5674 or via email at [email protected].
 You can also call SuretyBonds.com at 1 (800) 308-4358 to talk to a representative about getting bonded today!

 View the graphic below for a summary of the New Mexico independent insurance adjuster licensing requirements.